 Security and Flood Lights

 Security and flood lights are broad-beamed, high-intensity outdoor lights designed to flood large areas with light.
-As a result, these fixtures are often used as a preventive measure to reduce criminal activity and increase feelings of safety, especially when equipped with a motion sensor that causes the light to turn on when movement is perceived.
+As a result, these fixtures are often used as a preventive measure to reduce criminal activity and increase safety, especially when they have motion sensors that turn on when movement is detected.

 Types of Security Lighting